chromium/crsym/README.md

 The crsym tool has parsers for the following kinds of crash reports:

-* Apple crash and hang reports (typically found in ~/Library/Logs/DiagnosticReports).
+* Apple crash and hang reports for Mac OS X and iOS (typically found in ~/Library/Logs/DiagnosticReports).
 * Breakpad minidumps formatted using mimidump_stackwalk.
 * Android crash reports written to logcat.
 * Arbitrary addresses, where the module load address is specified by the user.